ankiiitagupta/Text_Editor/README.md

 # Text_Editor
 A Text Editor that can perform basic functions and save your files.
+This is created using HTML, CSS and Javasript.